redislabs-training/ru204/docs/section_1/Hands-On-1-2.md

+> I want to create graphics of a JSON object that will have highlighted sections through the exercise showing what section we will be addressing and the resuling data structures that result.
+Even if the reader only skims and doesn't run the commands, they'll be able to see the pain of these three methods. - JC

 # Hands-On Exercise: Storing JSON with Redis native data types

 Throughout this exercise, we will use this simplified book JSON document as an example.
 This is an abbreviated form of the book JSON document found within this course's same data set.